-Many of us may have seen athletes on the court, the field, or even in the pool sporting large strips of brightly colored tape — not wrapped around the limbs like an elastic support bandage, but placed on the skin, often in long strips on top of the muscles.
-What’s going on here?
+If you’ve ever watched the Olympics or basically any other sporting event, you’ve probably noticed athletes on the court or in the field, or even in the pool, wearing large pieces of brightly colored tape — not wrapped around their limbs but placed on top of their skin, often in long strips atop their muscles.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 It’s not a fashion statement.
 It’s elastic therapeutic tape, a special type of stretchy, flexible athletic tape often used to help treat muscle and joint pain.
 But does it work?